mcarvin8/ava-sf-devops/README.md

 The script will automatically remove the `<consumerKey>` line in every connected app file as consumer keys are unique in each org and will fail a deployment if left in the file.

-When ran in the pipeline, the changes will be discarded when the pipeline completes, so you may consumer keys staged in your repo.
+When ran in the pipeline, the changes will be discarded when the pipeline completes, so you will have consumer keys staged in your repo if you dont remove them yourself after retrieval.